bamos/bamos.github.io/_posts/2016-08-09-deep-completion.md

 We have a lot of [latent variables](https://en.wikipedia.org/wiki/Latent_variable) (or parameters) that we need to find.
-This is where using adversarial network idea comes in.
+This is where using adversarial networks comes in.

 First let's define some notation.
 Let the (unknown) probability distribution of our data be $p\_{\rm data}$.